nagasudhirpulla/taming_python/blog/skills/pandas_dataframe.md

 The image shown below tries to describe the anatomy of a DataFrame

 ![Pandas DataFrame illustration](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/pandas_dataframe_illustration.png)
-As shown above, a DataFrame is just like an excel sheet A DataFrame has columns, where each column has a name and index (position)
+* As shown above, a DataFrame is just like an excel sheet
+* A DataFrame has columns, where each column has a name and position
+* A DataFrame has rows, where each row also has a name and position
+* The data in of a DataFrame lies in the cells of the DataFrame.
+Each cell has

 ### Main Code